Economic sustainability

 Our commitments in practice

-The objectives and requirements arising from the voluntary commitments are included in the Environmental and Social General Principles which are applicable across the SG Group.
-The general principles are complete with sectoral policies setting out the Group’s detailed environmental and social rules and standards for funding business activities and projects in these sectors:
+The objectives and requirements arising from the voluntary commitments are included in our General E&S Principles which are applicable across SG Group.
+The general principles are complete with sectoral policies setting out SG Group’s detailed environmental and social rules and standards for funding business activities and projects in the following sensitive sectors:

-The bank refrains from financing the activities that are not in line with its social or ethical standards (e.g., coal extraction and burning, manufacturing of certain types of weapons or export of arms and military equipment to controversial countries or war zones, or to countries with an increased risk of illegal arms trade) or the companies that fail to comply with environmental regulations.
+We refrain from financing businesses that are unacceptable from the perspective of E&S principles (e.g., coal mining and burning, manufacture of certain types of weapons or export of arms to some risky countries, or to countries with an increased risk of illegal arms trade, companies that fail to comply with environmental regulations).

-A system for E&S risk management in corporate sector financing
+An E&S Risk Management System in corporate sector financing

-At the beginning of 2020, Komerční banka put in place a system for screening and managing environmental, climate change and social risks of corporate clients, primarily companies operating in sensitive sectors.
-KB’s environmental expert conducts the assessments of the clients identified as high-risk clients.
-The objective of the system is to ensure that the clients’ businesses satisfy the requirements of environmental, labour and social regulations and that there is no increased reputational and related credit risk associated with the client/transaction.
+At the beginning of 2020, Komerční banka put in place a system for targeted screening of environmental and social risks of corporate clients, primarily companies operating in sensitive sectors.
+KB’s environmental expert conducts the screening.
+The objective of the system is to make sure that the client’s business satisfies the requirements of environmental, labour and social regulations and that no reputational or credit risk is associated with the client/transaction.

 Sustainability in the financial services sector

-In compliance with Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (SFDR), Komerční banka discloses specific information on the integration of sustainability risks and on the consideration of adverse sustainability impacts.
+In compliance with Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector (SFDR), Komerční banka discloses specific information on its approach to integrating sustainability risks and to considering adverse impacts on sustainability.

 Through the publication of the following statements, we do not only enhance the transparency of our policy but also provide information on the manner in which we consider impacts on sustainability factors.

-Statement on Human Rights: Société Générale Group (SG Group), including KB, is committed to respect for and promotion of human rights.
-Since these are one of the foundations of its Environmental and Social (“E&S”) Risk Management System and also constitute a sustainability factor, KB has issued a statement on human rights.
+Société Générale Group (SG Group), including KB, has adopted a commitment to respect and promote human rights.
+Since these are one of the foundations of its Environmental and Social (E&S) Risk Management System and also constitute a sustainability factor, KB has issued a statement on human rights.
 KB supports respect for human rights and also addresses specific issues concerning the financial sector.

-Statement on protection of biodiversity: Aware of the increasing pace of biodiversity loss worldwide, KB is committed to respect for and preservation of biodiversity and has issued a statement on protection of biodiversity.
-SG Group strives to comply with the legal and regulatory provisions of the territories in which it operates regarding the protection of species, habitats and ecosystems, and expects similar compliance from its suppliers and clients.
+Also aware of the accelerating biodiversity loss worldwide, KB is committed to respecting and preserving biodiversity and has issued a statement on biodiversity protection.
+SG Group strives to comply with the laws and regulations on the protection of species, habitats and ecosystems in the countries in which it operates, and expects similar compliance from its suppliers and clients.

-Statement on climate change: Since climate issues are a key area of focus of SG Group’s governance and strategy, both in terms of its management and governance focus and its strategy.
-Since SG Group is committed to align its activities with the goals of the Paris Climate Agreement, KB has issued a statement on climate change.
+Since climate issues are a key area for SG Group in terms of its governance and strategy, it has committed to align its activities with the goals of the Paris Climate Agreement; KB has therefore issued a statement on climate change.

-Following documents related to SFDR describe the approach of Komerční banka to the integration of sustainability risks and adverse sustainability impacts:
+The following documents related to SFDR describe Komerční banka’s approach to the integration of sustainability risks and adverse sustainability impacts:

 Ten Commandments of Ethics

 1. In our business, we follow the principles of ethics and laws and regulations; we approach our trade partners and customers with respect.
-In case of any violation of these rules, it is possible to report a Whistleblowing alert, i.e. blow the whistle.
-We guarantee the whistle-blower complete anonymity and confidentiality.
-For submitting a Whistleblowing, you may use the following e-mail address whistleblowing@kb.cz.
-We will send our response to the e-mail address from which the alert was received.
+In the case of any violations, it is possible to report a whistleblowing alert.
+We guarantee the whistleblower complete anonymity and confidentiality.
+More information can be found on the Whistleblowing notices page.

-3. We follow our internal steering documents that rely on applicable and effective laws and regulations, the relevant acts of the European Union and the United Nations, and the SG group code of conduct (SG Code of Conduct).
+2. We follow our internal documents that rely on the applicable and effective laws and regulations, the relevant acts of the European Union and the United Nations, and SG Group’s code of conduct (SG Code of Conduct).

 Société Générale Group Code of Conduct (PDF, 912 kB)